wyim-pgl/transgenic/notes/README.md

 ```

 **Parameters to keep track of**
-- Type of sequence truncation method
-- Length of junction incursion (likelihood of including a neighbor element splice signal)
-- Method of embedding transformation for input to T5
+- Method of embedding transformation for input to LEDEncoder
 - Fine-tune entire decoder or use adaptors?
-- Generation parameters (temperature, top_k, top_p)
+- Generation method (Greedy, Beam, Sampling)

 The the nucleotide transformer can be directly fine-tuned for calssification and regression tasks.
 This works by replacing the final language model head with a classification or regression head.